Swing Dance Styles

 The patterns are similar to East Coast swing, being performed in a circular area with lots of underarm turns, spins and kicks.
 It has a somewhat exaggerated appearance to appeal to competition audiences and judges.
 While the term Jive can be used to mean Lindy Hop or East Coast swing or the International Latin form, there are also terms like “Modern Jive” which refers to popularized club dances in the UK like Ceroc, Le Roc, French Jive, Rock and Roll or Boogie Woogie.
 Jive tends to use more six-count patterns although there are also four and eight count patterns.
 The competition style of Jive is sometimes referred to as “Ballroom Jive.”
 Read about Modern Jive at Modern Jive History.

 DC Hand Dance (swing dance)

-A swing style partner dance developed in the 1950’s in the Washington D.C. area that evolved from the Lindy Hop, Jitterbug and other swing dances from the 1920’s and 30’s.
-This swing dance was first danced to the fast big band tunes and band like Big Joe Turner switching to a slower tempo with the upsurge of soul and Motown music in the sixties. the name “Hand Dance” originated in the 1990’s at the start of the Neo-Swing revival started and all the swing dances were categorized.
+DC Hand Dance is a swing style partner dance that developed in the 1950’s in the Washington D.C. area.
+It evolved from the Lindy Hop, Jitterbug and other swing dances from the 1920’s and 30’s.
+This swing dance was first danced to the fast big band tunes and bands like Big Joe Turner switching to a slower tempo with the upsurge of soul and Motown music in the sixties.
+Historically, the name, “Hand Dance,” originated in the 1990’s at the start of the Neo-Swing revival.
 While the Hand Dance has spread across the U.S. and Hand Dancers can be seen at many West Coast Swing competitions, it is still mostly a regional swing dance radiating north to Maryland and as far south as Virginia.
 Read more about it at “National Hand Dance Association.”

 St. Louis Shag